So you want to get paid to write? On your own terms? From anywhere in the world?

 Learning how to become a freelance writer is tough.

 Any old fart can learn the business strategies required for success.
-So why is it that most people still fail?
+So why is it that most people still struggle and fail?

 It’s about how you respond to things like rejection when you’ve put a ton of effort into something…